-But there are other alternatives, and the best way to send money will depend on your specific situation.
-Taking things like speed, tax regulations, fees and more into consideration is also important when making your decision.
+It’s fairly common for people in the Philippines to send large amounts of money abroad, and the best way to do that will depend on your specific situation.
+Taking into consideration things like speed, sending limits, fees and more is important when making your decision.

-What are my options for sending a large money transfer overseas?
+What are my options for sending a large sum of money overseas?

 - International money transfer specialist